vircadia/vircadia-web-sdk/CODING_STANDARD.md

 ### Private, protected, and public

-In public API code, JavaScript's `#` should be used for private members so that their privacy is enforce at runtime.
+In public API code, JavaScript's `#` should be used for private members so that their privacy is enforced at runtime.

 In internal SDK code, TypeScript's `private`, `protected`, and `public` modifiers should be used because they are more expressive and it is OK to enforce their semantics at compile time.